ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 * Have a minimum of 1 output.
 * Have a maximum of 400 outputs (`sidepool_version_1_max_outputs = 400`).
+* Have at least one output that is unilaterally controlled by the pool leader.

 Output states, when serialized, are sorted in a canonical
 ordering: